Voix-22/Voix-22/README.md

 # 💫 About Me:
-I'm currently working on Deep Learning and Generative AI I'm presently at Amrita School of Computing Amritapuri
+-I'm currently working on Deep Learning and Generative AI -I'm presently at Amrita School of Computing Amritapuri

 ## 🌐 Socials: